1970s - 80s

 - Tembec announces a capital investment plan exceeding half a billion dollars, focused on green energy projects and cost and productivity improvements, in late 2011.

-- Tembec begins construction on Phase 1 of a major investment project that will make Temiscaming one of our industry’s lowest-cost manufacturing facilities.
+- Tembec begins a major green electricity investment project in 2012 designed to make Temiscaming one of our industry’s lowest-cost manufacturing facilities.

 Tembec makes the news